Organizing your #ProtestPP event

 - Document the presence of counter-protestors with photos and video.
 As mentioned above, their vulgar and angry protests can be a great way of showing others what the abortion movement is all about.
 Be sure to capture the contrast between your event and theirs.

-Again, the likelihood of any disruption or violence is very small.
+Again, the likelihood of any disruption is very small.
 If they come, be the picture of peaceful, prayerful humility and conduct your rally as if they weren’t there.

 “Marching Orders” to Announce at your Protest